who-owns-lausanne/who-owns-lausanne.github.io/index.md

 therefore analyses the dependence of the price on the distance to the port of Lausanne, [_Ouchy_].
 As you can observe in the plot to the left, there is a visible correlation.
-Our model can confirm with a high significance that the more you go toward the country-side, the cheaper flats get.
+Our model can confirm with a high significance that the more you go towards the country-side, the cheaper flats get.

 There is also a second factor that influences rent prices per square meter.
 This factor is less obvious: the surface of the flat inversely correlates with the